lsirse/Data-Science-Portfolio/letters_to_shareholders/README.md

 This micro project is just a demonstration of the capabilities of Langchain library & Large Language models and is far from being production-ready.
 Possible areas of improvement are:

-- UI: Develop better, more intuitive user interface
+- UI: Develop better, more intuitive user interface.
 - Methodology optimization: Refine the approach through testing.
 - Multi-turn conversation: Enable dynamic, coherent dialogues.
-- Complete Buffett letters: Include all letters dating from 1965
+- Complete Buffett letters: Include all letters dating from 1965.

 ## Requirements